TOT/TMD Frequently Asked Questions

 What is a Transient?

 A Transient is any person that rents any structure or any portion of any structure for less than one month.

 What is the TMD assessment?

 The purpose of the TMD assessment is to promote events and tourism in the City of San Diego.
-For the period January 1, 2013 through August 31, 2016, the TMD assessment is levied on all lodging businesses.
-For periods after August 31, 2016, the TMD assessment will levied on lodging businesses with 70 or more rooms.
+Effective September 1, 2016, the TMD assessment is levied on lodging businesses with 70 or more rooms.
+For the period January 1, 2013 through August 31, 2016, the TMD assessment was levied on all lodging businesses.
 The Operator may elect to pass the TMD assessment on to the Transient.

 Can the TOT and TMD assessment be combined on the guest folio (as 12.05%, for example) and reported as a combined total to the City?

 No. TOT is a tax collected from the Transient and the TMD assessment is levied on the lodging business.
 The TMD assessment may be passed on to the Transient but must be shown as a separate line item on the folio/receipt.
 The TOT and TMD assessment must also be reported separately on the monthly return submitted to the City.